kgolding/go-sqliteapi/README.md

   * Field validation
 * API includes metadata to facilate dynamic GUI's
 * Live backup's
-* NoSQL like data when for individual items (GET, PUT, POST, DELETE), including for all \*_RefTable's. e.g. when retriving a single "Invoice" all the InvoiceItems would be returned in a virtual `InvoiceItems_RefTable` field.
-Posting/Putting the same data back will update both the "Invoice" and "InvoiceItem" tables (*_RefTable data replace all existing rows in the joined table, exclcude the field to retain existing data).
+* NoSQL like data when for individual items (GET, PUT, POST), including \*_RefTable's. e.g. when retriving a single "invoice" all the invoiceItems would be returned in a virtual `invoiceItems_RefTable` field.
+Posting/Putting the same data back will update both the "Invoice" and "invoiceItem" tables (*_RefTable data replace all existing rows in the joined table, exclude the field to retain existing data).

 See [API Reference](API.html)